xp44mm/Notebook/To Grok a Mockingbird.md

 But it’s not *always* exactly what we want.
 If we want even more performance, we might consider [memoizing](https://en.wikipedia.org/wiki/Memoization) the function.

-Here’s a memoization decorator, snarfed from [Time, Space, and Life As We Know It ](http://raganwald.com/2017/01/12/time-space-life-as-we-know-it.html):
+Here’s a memoization decorator, snarfed from [Time, Space, and Life As We Know It](http://raganwald.com/2017/01/12/time-space-life-as-we-know-it.html):

 ```js
 const memoized = (fn, keymaker = JSON.stringify) => {